 I admit it.
 The following three factors are not as clear-cut as you might need them to be.
 The truth is, there is a known issue that affects platforms as they must serve a higher number of diverse users.
 Flexibility is key.
 But then the challenge is making more features easy to use without crowding your screen.
 This diversity persists within user types.

 It is not expected that a majority of the users in a platform become creators.
-Yet the few who do should expect for simple upload, cutting and cropping.
-Maybe some filter thrown in there too.
+Yet the few who do should expect for simple upload and editing options.

 You will be hard pressed to find a video platform that excels at video production and is good enough at the others.
-Professional video makers would not replace their high-caliber tools anyway.
+Professional video makers would not replace their high-caliber tools.

-Most video platforms advertise themselves as “Libraries.”
+It is common for video platforms to advertise themselves as "Libraries."
 Meaning this one should be one of the feature at which they excel.
-A “curator” is most likely a teacher, but other users could play the role.
+A "curator" is most likely a teacher, but other users could play the role.
 A basic feature set includes, but is not limited to:

 Another essential set of components.
 Look out for features such as:

 A method to handle DRM (Digital Rights Management) issues is a must in this reality.
 The same goes for manual or automatic content moderation tools.
-The ideal platform make you worry as little as possible about these issues.
+The ideal platform is one that makes you worry as little as possible about these issues.